Béla Bartók

-Béla Viktor János Bartók (/ˈbeɪlə ˈbɑːrtɒk/; /hu/; 25 March 1881 – 26 September 1945) was a Hungarian composer, pianist and ethnomusicologist.
+Béla Viktor János Bartók (/ˈbeɪlɒ ˈbɑːrtɒk/; /hu/; 25 March 1881 – 26 September 1945) was a Hungarian composer, pianist and ethnomusicologist.
 He is considered one of the most important composers of the 20th century; he and Franz Liszt are regarded as Hungary's greatest composers.
 Among his notable works are the opera Bluebeard's Castle, the ballet The Miraculous Mandarin, Music for Strings, Percussion and Celesta, the Concerto for Orchestra and six string quartets.
 Through his collection and analytical study of folk music, he was one of the founders of comparative musicology, which later became known as ethnomusicology.
-Per Anthony Tommasini, Bartók "has empowered generations of subsequent composers to incorporate folk music and classical traditions from whatever culture into their works and was "a formidable modernist who in the face of Schoenberg’s breathtaking formulations showed another way, forging a language that was an amalgam of tonality, unorthodox scales and atonal wanderings."
+Per Anthony Tommasini, Bartók "has empowered generations of subsequent composers to incorporate folk music and classical traditions from whatever culture into their works," and was "a formidable modernist who in the face of Schoenberg’s breathtaking formulations showed another way, forging a language that was an amalgam of tonality, unorthodox scales and atonal wanderings."
+His work is often described as being a combination of traditional peasants' folk music and avant-garde music.

 Biography

 Childhood and early years (1881–1898)

-Bartók was born in the Banatian town of Nagyszentmiklós in the Kingdom of Hungary (present-day Sânnicolau Mare, Romania) on 25 March 1881.
+Bartók was born in the Banatian town of Nagyszentmiklós in the Kingdom of Hungary, part of Austria-Hungary (present-day Sânnicolau Mare, Romania) on 25 March 1881.
 On his father's side, the Bartók family was a Hungarian lower noble family, originating from Borsodszirák, Borsod.
 His paternal grandmother was a Catholic of Bunjevci origin, but considered herself Hungarian.
 Bartók's father (1855–1888) was also named Béla.
 Bartók's mother, Paula (née Voit) (1857–1939), spoke Hungarian fluently.
 A native of Turócszentmárton (present-day Martin, Slovakia), she had German, Hungarian and Slovak or Polish ancestry.

 Béla displayed notable musical talent very early in life.
 According to his mother, he could distinguish between different dance rhythms that she played on the piano before he learned to speak in complete sentences.
 By the age of four he was able to play 40 pieces on the piano, and his mother began formally teaching him the next year.

 In 1888, when he was seven, his father, the director of an agricultural school, died suddenly.
 His mother then took Béla and his sister, Erzsébet, to live in Nagyszőlős (present-day Vynohradiv, Ukraine) and then in Pressburg (present-day Bratislava, Slovakia).
 Béla gave his first public recital aged 11 in Nagyszőlős, to positive critical reception.
 Among the pieces he played was his own first composition, written two years previously: a short piece called "The Course of the Danube".
 Shortly thereafter, László Erkel accepted him as a pupil.